takdg123/XspecT/README.md

 Note that you need to update Xspec functions (/RefData/XSFunctions) before using this tool.
 - The original step function (xsstep.f) is changed to a cutoff powerlaw function.
 The functional form is same to the one defined in cutoffPowerLaw.cxx, but the approximation method is different (This uses two-point approximation, whereas cutoffPowerLaw.cxx uses the gamma function).
 - The power law (powerLaw.cxx) and cutoff power-law functions (cutoffPowerLaw.cxx) are normalized at 100 keV, instead of 1 keV (original).
-- The power law (powerLaw.cxx) and cutoff power-law functions (cutoffPowerLaw.cxx) are normalized at 100 keV, instead of 1 keV (original)
 - A parameter in the Band function (xsgrbm.f) is changed.
 Now, a folded energy (E_f) is replaced with the peak energy (E_p), E_p = E_f/(alpha+2).